wheegee/entry/README.md

 # entry

-Entry is a convention for defining a container environment variables via SSM.
+Entry is a convention for defining container environment variables via SSM.

 ## Usage